sonwezali/learning-nvim-and-git/README.md

 # This repository is for me to learn nvim and git!

-And there will be a lot of blood here...
+And there will be lots of blood here...
+And lots of mistakes probably!